jwulf/letsencrypt-nginx-sidecar/README.md

 # letsencrypt-nginx-sidecar

-Run letsencrypt and nginx in a docker-compose side car, providing automatic certificate renewal and SSL for your web app.
+Run letsencrypt and nginx in a docker-compose side car, providing automatic certificate renewal and SSL for your web apps.

 This is based on https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion, but with the nginx + letsencrypt containers decoupled from your webapp containers.